RSE-Sheffield/old_team_site_nikola/site/pages/resources/hpc/RSE-project.md

 .. type: text

 The Sheffield RSE group, along with a few other research groups around the University, have purchased some additional hardware and integrated it into ShARC.
-Only those who have contributed to this hardware can access it.
+Only those who have financially contributed to this hardware can access it.
 This is part of an experiment to try to make better use of computational resources at Sheffield and also an attempt to build more of a community around the HPC systems here.

 Sheffield RSE is an academically-led group.
 We, and our collaborators, had computational needs that weren't addressed by Sheffield's HPC systems.
 Rather than build our own, separate system, we teamed up with the guys at CiCS to make Sheffield's HPC better for everyone.